aristanetworks/avd/ansible_collections/arista/avd/docs/installation/collection-installation.md

 ## Install Collection from Ansible Galaxy

 These instructions are for regular users to install via Ansible Galaxy.
-To se tup a development environment, please follow the [development tooling](../contribution/development-tooling.md) instructions. **arista.avd** can also be consumed using the ["Universal" container](../containers/overview.md#how-to-use-dev-containers).
+To set up a development environment, please follow the [development tooling](../contribution/development-tooling.md) instructions. **arista.avd** can also be consumed using the ["Universal" container](../containers/overview.md#how-to-use-dev-containers).
 The **arista.avd** collection is available on the [Ansible Galaxy](https://galaxy.ansible.com/arista/avd) server and can be automatically installed on your system.

 ### Latest version